IntrepidPursuits/sherpa/ios/ios_project_setup.md

 # How To Create A New Project
 ## Create Xcode project and Github repo
 1. Create repo on Github with `.gitignore` and `README.md`.
-Repositories should be named with the format `<project-name>-ios` e.g `bose-stetson-ios`.
-The `-ios` suffix is important for other services.
+Repositories should be named with the format `<project-name>-ios`.
+The project name should be in `kebab-case` and must include the `-ios` suffix because it is important for other services.

 1. Create Xcode Project

-1. Ensure your Xcode Project is in the top level of the git repo directory
+1. Ensure your Xcode Project is in the top level of the future git repo directory

 1. In the Xcode project directory, run:
     ```